nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 Only the following custom errors may be returned by the local node:

 * `internal error`: the node encountered an internal error during message handling.
+* `message not supported`: the node does not support the message type contained in the envelope.
+Indicates a protocol implementation incompatibility between the node and the peer.

 See Appendix A.4 for the reasoning behind not disclosing internal errors.